Our Future Path! A plan for a better world!

 Eventually, the inhabitants of Easter Island cut down or lost the last tree.
 Without trees, they lost their source of nuts for food and wood for firewood.
 They also could not build any new boats, so they were soon unable to fish or to travel to the nearby islands.
 Without nuts and fish for food, many individuals starved, and the population plunged.
 By the time outsiders arrived on the island, the few remaining islanders were scraping out a meager existence.

-However, other factors contributed to the fate suffered by the inhabitants of Easter Island, and it looks like they did try to prevent their fate.
+It is important to note that other factors did help to contribute to the fate suffered by the inhabitants of Easter Island, and it does look like they did try to prevent their fate.

 On the one hand, it looks like those who settled on Easter Island brought along something that helped them in eliminating all the trees.
 It looks like they had brought along some rats on their journey.
 Without any natural predators on the island, the rat population grew rapidly on a diet of nuts and bird eggs.
 Without some predator limiting their population, they helped in the elimination of the trees and many of the bird species that lived on the Island.